 CCAA: Financial advisory roles

 In large multi-party restructurings, various stakeholders or creditor groups will engage legal counsel and financial and other advisors to navigate the complex restructuring proceedings and ensure they have an effective voice in the proceedings.
-Farber has extensive experience acting as financial advisor in many of Canada’s largest restructurings.
-We have extensive expertise representing the pension and employee interests in these cases and support the pension administrator, the Pension Benefit Guarantee Fund and representative counsel.
-We support the legal teams with financial and business acumen and litigation support.
+We have expertise representing the pension and employee interests in these cases and support the pension administrator, the Pension Benefit Guarantee Fund, and representative counsel.
+We also support the legal teams with financial and business acumen and litigation support.